|

 | Teresa Helena Higginson |

-an eye-brow!
-It’s a homely, English name to be linked with the heights of Catholic mysticism.
+for raising an eye-brow!
+It’s a homely, english name to be linked with the heights of Catholic mysticism.
 Yet Teresa’s

 spiritual director said that he believed she was 'one of the greatest saints that God had raised up in his Church'.